Solving the inverse Ising problem by mean-field methods in a clustered phase space with many states: Conclusions

-The natural follow-up to this work is application of clustering+nMF methods to inverse problems based on real data.
-It is worth remembering that often in solving inverse problems based on real and noisy data, the robustness of simple MF methods is more valuable than the putative higher accuracy of more sophisticated methods: see e.g. the case of inferring protein contacts \cite{morcos2011direct}.
 From this point of view, enlarging the range of applicability of MF methods by data clustering is certainly very useful and maybe better than developing higher order approximations (that strongly depends on the model used to describe the data).